Pedro-Bernardo/CTF-Writeups/README.md

 Running the program, it asks twice for 15 bytes of data, to store on two separate linked list nodes, node 1 and node 2.
 Then it leaks the second node's address through the "next" pointer in the first node.
 Finally, it asks for our initials and then prints a goodbye message using our input.

-Let's check it out in IDA:
+Let's check it out in IDA Free:

 ![alt text](screenshots/nononode.png)